arteteco/arteteco-website-structure/content/ecopsych.md

 This is crucial: **if people don't feel a risk they are unlikely to act.**

 As I said, we are not evolved to perceive all problems.
 Immediate, sure, controllable risks have the highest priority.
+What else?

 * **Climate change is not something you really experience individually**.
 You may experience bad weather, but climate is a statistical model and the task of understanding it lies more in the hand of specialists.
 This requires an analytical processing of data, which we are not evolved to prioritize against associative processing.
 The feeling of risk is, well, a feeling, and raw data doesn't punch you in the guts as the need of something right now and when the two system disagree the affective, association based system usually prevails.
 Cutting consumption now to avoid a further risk in a distant future doesn't fit in most people and may even generate positions of denial.
 * **Small probability events are underestimated**.
 Statistically a lot of people crash in cars, but when they drive they often ignore those risks
 * **The cost of mitigation is often too high**.
 In contrast with economic analysts who typically have specific algorithms to discount  future and distant costs, people often apply sharp discounts to distant costs an benefits.
 Getting a damage now for a return in 6 years is not impactful, just think of a 50 years benefit.
 In the current economic system, with a very quick turnover, is unthinkable.
 * **Global environmental systems are perceived as beyond the control of individuals**.
-Is very difficult to_ feel_ how not eating a steak today can save a species far away, even though you may understand that it does so
+Is very difficult to _feel_ how not eating a steak today can save a species far away, even though you may understand that it does so
 * I found very interesting how **risk perception is similar to quitting the smoking habit**, in some ways.
 Is a distant benefit for an immediate suffering, a probability game, and more (of course, it's not the same thing and is just an analogy for some parts)

 <div class="pull-left"><center><img src="/images/ecopsych/smoking.jpg" width="400px"><br><em>Smoking is actually good for the environment: it kills humans</em></center></div>